gebob19/gebob19.github.io/_posts/2021-07-02-natural-gradient.md

 \end{align*}
 $$

 We see that this is gradient descent.
 Interesting!
-Notice how if we want our weights to be very close together across iterations then we would set $$\lambda$$ to be a large value so $$\lambda^{-1}$$ would be a small value and so we would be taking very small gradient steps.
+Notice how if we want our weights to be very close together across iterations then we would set $$\lambda$$ to be a large value so $$\lambda^{-1}$$ would be a small value and so we would be taking very small gradient steps to reduce large changes in our weights across iterations.

-This means that in Euclidean space, proximal policy optimiztion approximated with a first-order taylor is the same as regular gradient descent.
+This means that in Euclidean space, proximal policy optimization approximated with a first-order Taylor is the same as regular gradient descent.

-# Use a Second Order Approximation of $$\rho$$
+# Use a Second-Order Approximation of $$\rho$$

-Another way we could solve the equation is to use the first order approximation of $$L$$ with a second order approximation of $$\rho$$.
+Another way we could solve the equation is to use the first-order approximation of $$L$$ with a second-order approximation of $$\rho$$.
 Furthermore, we would let $$\lambda \rightarrow \infty$$ (we want our steps to be as close as possible).

 *Note:* Though we don't need to do this since we solved it directly in the last section, the ideas in this simple example will complement the rest of the post nicely.